Dean of Students

 8:00 AM - 4:30 PM

-As an institution of higher learning and a community of persons with a special purpose, Bloomsburg University accepts its obligation to provide its members with an atmosphere which protects and promotes its educational mission and that guarantees its orderly and effective operation.
+As an institution of higher learning and a community of persons with a special purpose, Commonwealth University accepts its obligation to provide its members with an atmosphere which protects and promotes its educational mission and that guarantees its orderly and effective operation.

 To accomplish these goals, the University must require certain standards of conduct, both on and off campus, which are then expressed through the Student Code of Conduct and conduct process.
-In addition, Bloomsburg University students aspire to follow and promote integrity, community, social justice, respect, and responsibility.
+In addition, Commonwealth University students aspire to follow and promote integrity, community, social justice, respect, and responsibility.

 General Help

 When students face challenges and obstacles that may prevent them from their academic pursuits, the Office of the Dean of Students can help!
 When unexpected life events occur and you are in need of some assistance, support, someone to talk to, or just someone to listen, contact Office of the Dean of Students.
-The office assists students with a wide range of situations, issues, or concerns that may have the potential to adversely affect their academic success or holistic growth as a student at BU.
+The office assists students with a wide range of situations, issues, or concerns that may have the potential to adversely affect their academic success or holistic growth as a student at CU.

 Student Code of Conduct